Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 from ASN::BER distribution.
 In case if the extended request does not include a value, it can be omitted.

-To use included extensions from `Cro::LDAP::Extension` compunit, an instance of particular class is constructed and passed to `extend` method.
+To use extensions from `Cro::LDAP::Extension` compunit, an instance of particular class is constructed and passed to `extend` method.
 A listing of supported extensions and their interfaces is described in `Cro::LDAP::Extension` compunit documentation.